overwolf/overwolf.github.io/docs/api/overwolf-games-events-heroes-of-the-storm.md

 ---
 id: overwolf-games-events-hots
 title: Heroes of the Storm Game Events
-sidebar_label: Heroes of the Storm Events
+sidebar_label: Heroes of the Storm
 ---

 Please read the [overwolf.games.events](overwolf-games-events) documentation page to learn how to use Overwolf game events.